dotliquid/dotliquid/README.markdown

 ### License
 DotLiquid is intended to be used in both open-source and commercial environments.
 To allow its use in as many situations as possible, DotLiquid is dual-licensed.
-You may choose to use DotLiquid under either the Apache License, Version 2.0, or the Microsoft Public License (Ms-PL).
+You may choose to use DotLiquid under either the [Apache License, Version 2.0](LICENSE-Apache), or the [Microsoft Public License (Ms‑PL)](LICENSE-Ms-PL).
 These licenses are essentially identical, but you are encouraged to evaluate both to determine which best fits your intended use.